-3.1 Kubernetes hardening
+3.1 What is recommended for Kubernetes hardening?

 3.1.1 Pod Security Admission (PSA) for Kubernetes cluster

 Kubernetes PSA standards define different isolation levels for pods.
 The PSA controller is a built-in feature of Kubernetes that enforces pod security standards.
 Pod security restrictions are applied at the namespace level when pods are created.
 Pod security standards define three different policies (described below) to broadly cover the security spectrum.